jmarcor/BrozaBot_mk1/README.md

 Besides the code here you must configure the Bluetooth board with the appropriate PIN (or leave the default one), and pair it with your Android.
 The protocoder app includes a connection button but you need to look for the Bluetooth device in the Android Bluetooth settings and you will need the PIN to pair at some point.

-Photos, schematics and videos are to be added in the incoming days!
 Check the wiki for more info: https://github.com/jmarcor/BrozaBot_mk1/wiki